Plan the future

 How is it delivered?

-Blended (Face to Face & Online) and Recognition of Prior Learning
+Blended (Facilitated Sessions and Self Online Learning) and Recognition of Prior Learning

 What participation is required?

-10 face-to-face training sessions delivered weekly, a work-based project and an assessment interview.
-Some assessments are completed within classroom sessions.
+Attend 10 facilitated training sessions delivered fortnightly and complete a work-based project.
+Some assessments are completed within facilitated sessions.
 Consequently, attendance at all sessions is essential.
 There may be a small requirement for reading and workplace research prior to some sessions.